-The media responded to Reakcia as well as galleries and cultural centres throughout Slovakia (and abroad) and requested if the project could take place also on their premises.
-Over the following months, several exhibitions took place and dozens of authors were added to the open call.
-It should be also mentioned that also amateurs got involved in the challenge and it even received several contributions from children.
+The media responded to Reakcia as well as galleries and cultural centres throughout Slovakia (and abroad), requesting that the project also take place in their premises.
+Over the following months, several exhibitions indeed took place and dozens of authors were added.
+It should also be mentioned that amateurs were involved in the challenge as well, and even several contributions from children.